 Keep the GPS tracker on your mobile phone or tablet.
 This will make sure the driver is taking you through the correct route.
 While traveling in a cab, stay connected with your friends or known ones over the phone and keep them updated with your location.
 Never allow the driver to bring in his friend along in the middle of the journey.
 In such a case, get down from the cab at once.
 Women traveling alone in India may install safety apps such as Raksha, bSafe, Smart24x7, etc. on their mobile.

 Bag-snatching and pick-pocketing occur quite often in India.
 Carrying a lot of cash, bank cards and important documents in your handbag is not a wise idea.
 Stay away from the beggars while visiting the historical monuments.
 Remember, beggars in India are part of a syndicate.
 So, never pay to them.
 Also, don’t hand over any of your belongings to your guide unless you know him very well on a personal level.

 The reason I love to visit India, again and again, is its people.
 They are friendly, hospitable and really respect the concept of ‘Atithi Devo Bhava’ which means ‘Guest is God’.
 They ask personal questions but not to harm you.
 It is a part of social mingling.
 They share dining space with others and even invite the strangers at home.

 People working in bus stations, shops, and restaurants are conservative.
 They don’t have money in their pocket but have a smile on their face.
 They don’t know western ethics but risk their life while helping someone they don’t even know.
-But there are exceptions, so the female travelers have to be cautious while traveling alone in India.
+But there are exceptions, so travelers have to be cautious especially if solo female travel in India.

 Conclusion – Blissful travel experience is the ultimate goal for every traveler.
 We travel to explore and enjoy, not to face troubles and painful incidents on our way.
 Women traveling alone in India often get confused about the people, culture, and climate of this country.
 These travel tips will help them out with a happy trip to India.